FrameNet: Lexical units

-Lexical units (LU) are lemmas, with their part of speech, that evoke a specific frame.
+Lexical units (LUs) are lemmas, with their part of speech, that evoke a specific frame.
 In other words, when an LU is identified in a sentence, that specific LU can be associated with its specific frame(s).
-For each frame, there may be many LUs associated to that frame, and also there may be many frames that share a specific LU, this is typically the case with LUs that have multiple word senses.
+For each frame, there may be many LUs associated to that frame, and also there may be many frames that share a specific LU; this is typically the case with LUs that have multiple word senses.
 Alongside the frame, each lexical unit is associated with specific frame elements by means of the annotated example sentences.